My Top Tens

 You’ll see these awards in a post after each Eurovision.
 Here is honour roll of current award title holders, which reflects the best ever in the category so far.

-The Cool Vibes Award for Best Song (2005 Switzerland)
+The Cool Vibes Award for Best Eurovision Entry (2005 Switzerland)

-The Goodbye To Yesterday Award for Best Presentation (2015 Estonia)
+The Goodbye To Yesterday Award for Best Performance (2015 Estonia)

 The Tornero Award for Best Artistry (2006 Romania)

-The Open Your Heart Award for Best Pure Song (2003 Iceland)
+The Open Your Heart Award for Best Song (2003 Iceland)

 The Lenna Kuurmaa Award for Best Voice (2005 Switzerland)